joelouthan/theologic.us/content/posts/4-family-devos-luke/2020/2020-07-16-family-devos-luke.md

     you will bear children with painful effort.
     Your desire will be for your husband, yet he will rule over you.
-    17 And he said to the man, “Because you listened to your wife and ate from the tree about which I commanded you, ‘Do not eat from it’:
+   <sup> 17 </sup>And he said to the man, “Because you listened to your wife and ate from the tree about which I commanded you, ‘Do not eat from it’:
     The ground is cursed because of you.
     You will eat from it by means of painful labor all the days of your life.
-    18 It will produce thorns and thistles for you, and you will eat the plants of the field.
+   <sup> 18 </sup>It will produce thorns and thistles for you,
+    and you will eat the plants of the field.
-    19 You will eat bread by the sweat of your brow until you return to the ground,
+   <sup> 19 </sup>You will eat bread by the sweat of your brow
+    until you return to the ground,
     since you were taken from it.
     For you are dust,